 - Please inform your instructor of any existing injuries or health problems you may have before the start of class.

-- News students under the age of 18 need parental permission or should be accompanied by an adult.
+- News students under the age of 18 need written parental permission or should be accompanied by an adult.

 - Late admittance is strictly prohibited.

 - Lost and found items will be held for two weeks before being donated.